sensu/sensu-docs/content/sensu-go/5.5/reference/agent.md

 You can use the Sensu agent API in combination with the check time-to-live attribute (TTL) to detect silent failures, creating what's commonly referred to as a "dead man's switch" (source: [Wikipedia][20]).
 By using check TTLs, Sensu is able to set an expectation that a Sensu agent will publish additional events for a check within the period of time specified by the TTL attribute.
-If a Sensu agent fails to publish an event and the check TTL expires, Sensu creates a event with a status of `1` (warning) to indicate the silent failure.
+If a Sensu agent fails to publish an event before the check TTL expires, the Sensu backend creates an event with a status of `1` (warning) to indicate the expected event was not received.
 For more information on check TTLs, see the [the check reference][44].

 A great use case for the Sensu agent API is to create a dead man's switch to ensure that backup scripts continue to run successfully at regular intervals.